Larz60p/Python-Record-Structure/README.md

 # Python-Record-Structure
 ## File Record Format for Python (3.4) using JSON and collections.namedtuple

 **Caveat's:** This code was written on MS windows 7 pro.
-I should run without modification in Linux, bus since my Linux box is currently down, hasn't been tested on that OS nor has it been tested on OS-X.
+It should run without modification in Linux, but since my Linux box is currently down, hasn't been tested on that OS nor has it been tested on OS-X.

 **```stkmktrec.dbtabledesc```**
 **```stkmktrec.columns[0].db_column_name```**